InfinityGamers/GoProxy/README.md

 This will not work on encrypted servers such as LBSG, Mineplex, etc. <br><br>
 At the moment it has very simple features, but I will continue on updating as much as I can. <br>
-I am still am still figuring out if there is a way to cancel packets from client -> proxy -> server.<br>